krislee/tandem-apprentice-coding-challenge-frontend/README.md

 However, this code did not grab the value of the radio button.
 After researching how to check if the radio button is selected, a promising resource from [StackOverFlow](https://stackoverflow.com/questions/18043452/in-jquery-how-do-i-get-the-value-of-a-radio-button-when-they-all-have-the-same) allowed the checked radio button value to be grabbed.

+- Deployment to Github Pages failed.
+Github Pages was not fetching the data from Heroku server properly.
+To resolve this issue, frontend repository was deployed to Netlify.

 ## <ins> Future Features </ins> ##

 - Improve UI